ckan/ckan/doc/install-from-package.rst

 When all the updates have been downloaded and installed, you'll be prompted to reboot Ubuntu.

-At this point, you can begin installing CKAN.
+At this point, you can proceed to :ref:`run-package-installer`.

 .. _using-amazon: